altayucetas/ebpf-php-tracer/README.md

 This project provides dynamic profiling, threat prevention and monitoring for PHP programs using eBPF technology.
 With this tool you can create your own secure PHP environment.

+The program has 3 modes.

+- ``` profile ```: It captures the function and syscalls made by the program.
+It then links these calls together to create a profile.
+- ``` sandbox ```: It monitors the function and syscalls made by the program in real-time.
+It then compares this activity against a predefined profile to **block** any unauthorized actions.
+- ``` monitor ```: It monitors the function and syscalls made by the program in real-time.
+It then compares this activity against a predefined profile to **log** and **count** any unauthorized actions.

 **Note 1**: If you want to use the _sandbox_ and _monitor_ modes, the _profile_ mode must be run first.

 ```